 1. You manage your Eastern European R&D branch directly.

 Our company takes no part in the development process; thus, you will have no intermediaries who can hinder your communication with programmers.
 Furthermore, our IT researchers and recruiters will hire a project manager and/or a team lead who will not only match your job description but also have an upper-intermediate and higher level of English to speak with you without issues.

 2. Your clients will be eager to invest in your product.

-An offshore R&D branch in countries like Ukraine will allow you to accelerate your entry into local and international markets, as well as help you attract investments (or even go public).
+An offshore R&D branch in Eastern Europe will allow you to accelerate your entry into local and international markets, as well as help you attract investments (or even go public).
 This is what happened to one of our clients, BigCommerce, that joined NASDAQ in 2020 with a surge in IPO of almost 300%!

 3. The team creates value for your business.

 Software engineers in R&D will be like your in-house employees but located in Eastern Europe.
 They will perform better than outsourcing teams because such developers get a sense of ownership over your product and prefer to see how people use what they create.
 Nevertheless, they will never claim your IP rights because our company never retains the intellectual property of our clients.